aihon/time-series-enders-R/README.md

 # time-series-enders-R

-Excercices from Enders (2015) *Applied Econometric Times Series* 4th ed. solved in R.
+In this repository you can find excercices from Enders (2015) *Applied Econometric Times Series* 4th ed. solved in R.

-Excercise are organized in foldrs
+Chapter *i* excercises are in the *chapteri* folder.

-Data are taken from http://time-series.net/data_sets
+Data are taken from [here](http://time-series.net/data_sets).

 In order to compile the files you need to have R installed in your computer.
 I also suggest to install RStudio.
-[Here](http://web.cs.ucla.edu/~gulzar/rstudio/index.html) you can find a tutorial.
+[Here](http://web.cs.ucla.edu/~gulzar/rstudio/index.html) you can find a tutorial both to install R and RStudio.